PBS News Hour: The Robert MacNeil Report and The MacNeil/Lehrer Report (1975–1983)

 In 1973, Robert MacNeil (a former NBC News correspondent and then-moderator of PBS's Washington Week in Review) and Jim Lehrer teamed up to cover the United States Senate's Watergate hearings for PBS.
 They earned an Emmy Award for their unprecedented gavel-to-gavel coverage.

 This recognition led to the creation of The Robert MacNeil Report, a half-hour local news program on WNET, which debuted on October 20, 1975; each episode of the program covered a single issue in depth.
 On December 1, 1975, the program began to air on PBS stations nationwide.
 It was renamed The MacNeil/Lehrer Report on September 6, 1976.
 Most editions employed a two-anchor, two-city format, with MacNeil based in New York City and Lehrer at WETA's studios in Arlington, Virginia.
-Charlayne Hunter-Gault joined the series as correspondent in 1978, serving as substitute host for MacNeil and Lehrer whenever either had the night off.
-She became the series’ national correspondent in 1983.
+Charlayne Hunter-Gault joined the series as a correspondent in 1977, serving as a substitute host for MacNeil and Lehrer whenever either had the night off.
+She became the series' national correspondent in 1983.